Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 Homebrew installs to the `Cellar`, it then symlinks some of the installation into `/usr/local` so that other programs can see what's going on.
 We suggest you `brew ls` a few of the kegs in your Cellar to see how it is all arranged.

-Packages are installed according to their formulae, which live in `$(brew --repository)/Library/Formula`.
+Packages are installed according to their formula, which live in `$(brew --repository)/Library/Formula`.
 Check some out.
 You can view any formula at anytime; e.g. `brew edit wget`.